Wilco: Star Wars, Schmilco, and Ode to Joy (2015–2021)

-Wilco's released their ninth studio album, Star Wars, on July 16, 2015 as a surprise free download.
+Wilco released their ninth studio album, Star Wars, on July 16, 2015 as a surprise free download.
 In October 2015, Wilco announced that they would embark on a U.S. tour beginning in early 2016 in support of the album.
 In December 2015, Star Wars was nominated for the Grammy Award for Best Alternative Music Album.

-On July 14, 2016, the band released a new single, titled "Locator", as a free download.
-Four days later, the band released another new single, titled "If I Ever Was a Child", and announced that their tenth album, Schmilco, would be released on September 9.
+On July 14, 2016, the band released a new single, titled "Locator," as a free download.
+Four days later, the band released another new single, titled "If I Ever Was a Child," and announced that their tenth album, Schmilco, would be released on September 9.
 Schmilco earned generally favourable reviews, earning a positive score of 79 on Metacritic, while reviewer Josh Modell said that the album is "Wilco's most musically simple and emotionally resonant record in a decade."
-On Monday, August 14, 2017, Wilco released a single, "All Lives You Say" on their Bandcamp page to benefit the SPLC in memory of Tweedy's father Robert, who died on August 4.
+On Monday, August 14, 2017, Wilco released a single, "All Lives You Say," on their Bandcamp page to benefit the SPLC in memory of Tweedy's father Robert, who died on August 4.
 Sharing the news Tweedy said, "My dad was named after a Civil War general, and he voted for Barack Obama twice.
 He used to say 'If you know better, you can do better.'
-America-we know better, we can do better."
+America—we know better, we can do better."